 Notes

-- The center may still jiggle slightly when removed from the oven-that's normal and will set as it cools.
+- The center should be slightly jiggly when done and will set as it cools.

 Nutrition Facts